jonasbienzeisler/scicom-quest/README.md

 docker compose restart
 ```

-This work is licensed under Creative Commons Attribution 3.0 (CC BY 3.0) by Jonas Bienzeisler & (heavy hartedly) Nils Bienzeisler.
+This work is licensed under Creative Commons Attribution 3.0 (CC BY 3.0) by Jonas Bienzeisler & Nils Bienzeisler.
 Nils wishes to thank his mom.